Surbhi-Kohli/namaste-react/JestMock.md

 In these cases, you can use jest.spyOn.

-Here we simply “spy” calls to the math function, but leave the original implementation in place:
+Here we simply “spy” calls to the math function, but **leave the original implementation in place**:

 mock_jest_spyOn.test.js